 Building Better Medicines: Exploring AI-Driven Compound Optimization

 An expert interview with Dr. Stephan Hegge, VP of Corporate Strategy at HotSpot Therapeutics and Dr. Thomas Wollmann, CTO at Merantix Momentum

-An expert interview on the topic of AI-supported predictions.
+An expert interview on the use of DNA-encoded libraries for connection detection.

+Building Better Medicines: Exploring AI-Driven Compound Optimization